umbraco/rfcs/cms/0023-define-the-backoffice-extension-api.md

 Manifests are already a part of the current way we register extensions for the Backoffice (package.manifest), and the new manifest will use a familiar format.

-There will be two ways to register an extension for the Backoffice.
-Each method comes with its advantages.
+With the new extension API, all registrations will be frontend first.
+It won’t be possible to have extensions that can only be created through C# - like the Trees today.
+The new Backoffice will be built as a single-page application (SPA), and the frontend will be the source of truth for all extensions.

+Any "business logic" needed before registration or as part of an extension can still be placed on the server.
+The client can fetch any settings or other information before the registration if needed.

+With the client-side as the registration point, we can add abstractions on top of that.
+Manifest files are one option, and a C# abstraction can be added down the line to generate the registration files too.
+Other abstractions like a Backoffice UI could be another option.

+This RFC will cover how to:

-* Manifest as JSON file as part of the filesystem.
+* Use Manifest as JSON file as part of the filesystem.
-* Registering runtime through Javascript.
+* Register an extension directly through javascript.

-This means it will no longer be possible to register extensions via C#.

-Manifests as files are a low entry barrier for extensions.
+Manifests files are a low entry barrier for extensions.
 When using the filesystem, all manifest files will be picked up by the server and served to the frontend, where all registration will happen automatically.
 When registering through manifest files, the server can do high-level permissions and filter extensions that shouldn't be served to the frontend.

 When registering runtime through javascript, you get full control over when an extension will be registered or removed.
 Backoffice will provide lifecycle events you can use for registration.